What is the process of making a concussion claim with Stephensons?

 Depending on the circumstances in which you acquired a mild head injury and the severity of your concussion diagnosis, you may be entitled to make a claim for compensation.
 Aside from the medical assistance you receive immediately after your head trauma, if you make the decision to proceed with making a claim, your personal injury solicitor will also organise a separate medical exam.
 This will establish the magnitude of your injury and also determine that the concussion was directly caused by the accident.

 Head injuries, no matter the severity, are taken very seriously from a legal perspective and if you have been diagnosed with concussion following an accident which wasn’t your fault, you could be entitled to compensation.
-If you would like to speak to one of our legal experts about a compensation claim contact our solicitors today on 0203 816 0065 for some free initial advice or fill out our online enquiry form.
+If you would like to speak to one of our legal experts about a compensation claim contact our solicitors today on 0203 816 0065 or fill out our online enquiry form.